Electricity policy of Alberta: Deregulation

-Agencies and their roles
+Agencies

 In 1996, Alberta began to restructure its electricity market away from traditional cost-of-service regulation to a market-based system which included the creation of arms length electricity sector agencies under the 1996 Electric Utilities Act.
 They were established to oversee the province's electricity system; to create an electricity system that is "reliable", "affordable", and that also reduces pollution that harms Albertans' health and the environment, while ensuring a competitive market for industry investors.

 These agencies include the Alberta Electric System Operator (AESO), the Balancing Pool, the Alberta Utilities Commission (AUC), Utilities Consumer Advocate (UCA), and the Market Surveillance Administrator.

 Alberta Electric System Operator (AESO)

 The AESO has no industry affiliation and does not own market assets.
 It is an independent system operator that leads the planning and operation of the Alberta Interconnected Electric System (AIES) and the Balancing Pool.
 AESO facilitates open access to the grid by promoting a competitive electricity market.
 AESO engages with the electricity industry by consulting with retailers, electricity generators, and transmission facility owners such as AltaLink, ATCO, ENMAX, and EPCOR.
 AECO is governed by an independent board of directors appointed by the province's energy minister.
 The AESO collects and evaluates information about the industry.
 Penalties and fines are recommended by the MSA to be brought before the AUC.